SorochanRoman/solarman-statistic-ha/README.md

 ## Description

 This Home Assistant add-on allows you to retrieve and analyze statistics from Solarman devices.
+It also includes a user profile page that displays basic system and Home Assistant information.

 ## Installation